-Yu Lin joined the Research School of Computer Science in September 2016.
+Yu Lin joined the ANU School of Computing in September 2016.
 Prior to this, he was a postdoctoral fellow at the Department of Computer Science and Engineering, University of California, San Diego.
 His research focuses on computational biology and bioinformatics, and he has been working on models and algorithms for genome assembly, metagenomics, comparative genomics and phylogenetic reconstruction.

 He received his PhD in Computer Science from École Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
 He also holds a master's degree in Computer Science from Chinese Academy of Sciences and a bachelor's degree in Computer Science from at University of Science and Technology of China (USTC).